reynoldsnlp/pipster/README.md

 ```

 **Note:** The developers of `pipster` hope that this tool will eventually be
-integrated into `pip` so that every Python installation has this capability.
+integrated into `pip` so that this functionality becomes ubiquitous.
+However,
-The maintainers of `pip` have [expressed
-interest](https://github.com/pypa/pip/issues/5069) in making this happen, but
 first `pipster` needs to be extensively tested and used in real life.
 By
 sharing this tool with others, and reporting bugs/issues if they arise, you are
 helping us achieve that goal.